ClickCease End of 2024 Season Fishing Report For ATA Lodge, Alagnak River, Bristo – Alaska Trophy Adventures Lodge

 End of 2024 Season Fishing Report For ATA Lodge, Alagnak River, Bristol Bay, Alaska (August/September)

-August and September of the 2024 season at ATA Lodge, is perfectly summed up by this photo and these 5 words...Bent Rods and Tight Lines!
+The months of August and September of the 2024 season at ATA Lodge, would be perfectly summed up by this photo and these 5 words...Bent Rods and Tight Lines!

 This was demonstrated most vividly by the return of the Chum Salmon run this year.
 Since the epic chum run of 2019, there had been a very noticeable decline in Chum Salmon numbers across their whole range.
-And the Alagnak River, was no exception, with runs since 2020 being well below what we had come to take for granted in previous years!
+And the Alagnak River, was no exception.
+Runs since 2020, have been well below what we had come to take for granted in previous years!

-But this season, in 2024 we had a fantastic run with numbers back to "normal"!
+But during the 2024 season, we had a fantastic run with numbers back to "normal"!

-Not only did we see the number of Chum Salmon back to where they should be, the size of the Chum Salmon this year was exceptional as well with many large fish be landed every day of August!
+Not only did we see the number of Chum Salmon back to where they should be, but the size of the Chum Salmon this year was exceptional as well!
+Many, many large fish hooked and landed every day in August!

-I must admit that the "jury was out" as to whether or not the Chum Salmon run would be of any significance after a number of lean years.
+The "jury was out", as to whether or not the Chum Salmon run would be of any significance after a number of lean years.
 But thankfully, they came back in force this year!

-When asked about what I expected the Chum run to be like this year, I made every effort to temper guests expectations, so they would not be too disappointed.
-But all fears were laid aside when at the end of July, we started to see Chums showing throughout the entire system from tide water all the way up above the lodge.
+When asked about what we expected the Chum run to be like this year, we made every effort to temper guests expectations, so they would not be too disappointed.
+But all fears were laid aside, when at the end of July we started to see Chums showing throughout the entire system, from tide water all the way up above the lodge.

 Needless to say, bent rods and tight lines go a long way to putting smiles on the faces of both our guests and staff alike!
-These chums pull hard and can take multiple rod bending runs, stripping line of the reel faster than you can imagine.
-Just when you think you may have the best of one, it will turn and take another blinding run!
+These chums pull hard and can take multiple rod bending runs, stripping line off the reel faster than you can imagine.
+Just when you think you may have the best of of the fight, these brutes will turn and take another blinding run!

 This report will also talk about the pink and silver salmon runs later in the report.
 Both of these runs were exceptional this season as well as you will see below!